alshedivat/al-folio/_pages/for-students/jobs-and-theses.md

 ---
 layout: page
-permalink: /join-us/students/
+permalink: /for-students/jobs-and-theses/
-title: Student Assistants and Theses
+title: Jobs and Theses
 description:
 nav: false
 nav_order: 21
 ---

+> **We are hiring!** 👩‍🎓🧑‍🏫👩‍⚕️🙋‍♂️ We are currently looking for **several student assistants** with an interest in machine learning.

 **Come talk to us!** If you have **your own project ideas**, don't hesitate to contact us - we will support you as best as we can!